Dev-Khant/Analyze-Github-Code/README.md

 It can be used for small or mid sized repository where it's hard to find proper documentation or have a Readme with less information.

+### It might take time because depends upon the OpenAI key token limit if there's an error then it will show it or else you will get the results.
+So sit tight and wait for results 🚨🚨

 ## 🚀 Features:

 - **GitHub Repo URL Retrieval :** Simply input the GitHub repository URL into the extension, and it will instantly fetch the code for analysis.